Nephrology Fellowship Program

 How to Apply through ERAS

 You should apply for the Nephrology Fellowship Program at Georgetown University Hospital through the Electronic Residency Application Service (ERAS).
-ERAS is an internet-based applications process developed by the Association of American Medical Colleges to transmit fellowship applications, letters of recommendation, Program Director letters, medical transcripts and other supporting credentials from applicants, residency programs and medical schools to fellowship program directors using the Internet.
-Visit ERAS on the web for information about the process or to register.
+ERAS is an internet-based application process developed by the Association of American Medical Colleges to transmit fellowship applications, letters of recommendation, Program Director letters, medical transcripts and other supporting credentials from applicants, residency programs, and medical schools to fellowship program directors using the Internet.
+Upon receiving your application through ERAS, our Fellowship Administrator will contact candidates about interviews.
+Interviews are scheduled during August and October.
+Visit the ERAS website for information about the process or to register.

 The “MATCH”